hmrc/play-fsm/README.md

 State is not expected to have finite values, can be continuous if needed!

 **Transition** is a means of moving from one state to another.
 It's type is a partial async function `State => Future[State]`.
-Transition should be a *pure* function, depending only on its own parameters and current state.
+Transition should be a *pure* function, depending only on its own parameters and the current state.
 External async requests to the upstream services should be provided as a function-type parameters.

 **Breadcrumbs** is a reversed list of previous states (the head is the last one) forming journey history.